bugfender/BugfenderSDK-iOS/README.md

 Bugfender is a cloud service to collect mobile application logs.
 Developers can control log sending programmatically and manually for each device.
 Logs are available at the [Bugfender dashboard](https://dashboard.bugfender.com/).
 You'll need an account.

 Supported iOS versions:
- * BugfenderSDK 1.12 works for iOS 11.0 and newer.
+ * BugfenderSDK 2.0 works for iOS 12.0 and newer.
+ * For iOS 11.0 support you can use BugfenderSDK 1.12.
  * For iOS 10 support you can use BugfenderSDK 1.10.6.
  * For iOS 8 support you can use BugfenderSDK 1.8.